Pierre Jalbert

-Pierre Jalbert (9 January 1925 – 22 January 2014) was a Canadian skier, actor, and motion picture film and sound editor, primarily known for his role as "Caje" on the US television 1960s World War II program Combat!.
+Joseph Jacques Pierre-Paul Jalbert (9 January 1925 – 22 January 2014), or known simply as Pierre Jalbert, was a Canadian skier, actor, and motion picture film and sound editor, primarily known for his role as "Caje" on the US television 1960s World War II program Combat!.

 Early life

-He was Christened Joseph Jacques Pierre-Paul Jalbert in Quebec City, Quebec, the son of a newspaperman.
-He graduated from Ouellet College and attended Laval University, where he was part of the University Royal Canadian Air Cadets during World War II.
+Jalbert was born in Quebec City, Quebec, the son of a newspaperman.
+He graduated from Ouellet College and attended Laval University, where he was part of the university Royal Canadian Air Cadets during World War II.

 Skiing career

 He was both Canada's Junior and Senior National Ski Champion.
 In 1948, he was the Captain of Canada's Olympic Ski Team at St. Moritz, but due to breaking his leg in a fall during a practice run, he never skied in the Games.
 After the Olympics, he was involved with the National Film Board of Canada.
 Eventually he moved to the United States and worked as a ski instructor at Sun Valley, Idaho, in the 1950s.